swallowcamel/nancywiki/Bootstrapper.md

 ## Ignoring assemblies when using AutoRegister.

-Though when applications have many references it will take TinyIoC longer and longer to scan through them to find implementations of the dependencies.
+When applications have many references it will take TinyIoC longer to scan through them to find implementations of the dependencies.
 To prevent this you can specify which assemblies Nancy can ignore.

 ```c#
 public class CustomBootstrapper : DefaultNancyBootstrapper